reachmurali2/News_Search_AI_Tool/README.md

 - Construct an embedding vector using HuggingFace embeddings and leverage ChromaDB as the vectorstore, to enable swift and effective retrieval of relevant information.
 - Interact with the LLM's (Llama3 via Groq) by inputting queries and receiving answers along with source URLs.

+'''
+✅ Summary
+This Streamlit app:
+Accepts news article URLs.
+Uses a RAG pipeline (likely with Groq LLM) to embed and index content.
+Lets users ask questions based on those articles.
+Returns contextual answers with source links.

+'''

 ### Set-up